Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 A second function (the ``firewall'') will now be defined, to get some control over the second term of the right-hand side of inequality \cref{ds_en_trav_f_prel}.
-Let us consider the function $\psi(y,s)$ (weight function for the firewall function) defined by:
+Let us introduce the function $\psi(\xi,s)$ defined as